MrTuge123/League_of_Legends_Analysis/README.md

 | Baseline_Simple_Logistic_Regression          |              8 |            0.839506 |           0.817658 |       0.91107  |

 **Model Analysis**

-Although the model showed a decent accuracy
+Although the model showed a decent training and testing accuracy and a high ROC accuracy, the simple logistic regression didn't account for potential multicolinearity